Cottage cheese is a delicious curd product characterized by its distinct mild flavor. You may also know it as curds and whey.

-Expect your cottage cheese to last up to 1 week once opened in the refrigerator.
-Depending on the age of your cottage cheese before opening, how well you’ve stored it, and the specific brand you’ve purchased, your cottage cheese may last up to 2 weeks.
+Expect your cottage cheese to last up to one week once opened in the refrigerator.
+Depending on the age of your cottage cheese before opening, how well you’ve stored it, and the specific brand you’ve purchased, your cottage cheese may last up to two weeks.

 If you’re ever unsure if your cottage cheese is still good, look for changes in appearance, smell, and taste – in that order.
-Spot any mold and the whole tub is ready for the bin.
-Since cottage cheese is soft and has a high water content, bacteria will spread fast.
+Spot any mold, and the whole tub is ready for the bin.
+Since cottage cheese is soft and has high water content, bacteria will spread fast.

 - Cottage cheese lasts 4-6 months in the freezer.

 - The easiest way to freeze cottage cheese is to portion it into airtight containers and pop them into the freezer.

 - Make sure you don’t freeze more than 12 oz of cottage cheese in one go – it will thaw unevenly, and you might not be able to use it up in one go.